PsiPhiTheta/The-Digital-Deluge/tools/README.md

 - A great blog post by [Shirin Glander](https://github.com/ShirinG) available at: https://shiring.github.io/maps/2016/12/30/Standortverlauf_post

-- [Noiszy](https://noiszy.com/): a great [chrome extension](https://chrome.google.com/webstore/detail/noiszy/immakaidhkcddagdjmedphlnamlcdcbg) that pseudo-randomly generates web traffic to corrupt google data return from GDPR requests (could be useful to analyse how well this can be done).
+- [Noiszy](https://noiszy.com/): a great [chrome extension](https://chrome.google.com/webstore/detail/noiszy/immakaidhkcddagdjmedphlnamlcdcbg) that pseudo-randomly generates web traffic to corrupt Google's search history data return from GDPR requests (could be useful to analyse how well this can be done).
 In their words "Hiding from data collection isn't working.
 Instead, we can make our collected data less actionable by leaving misleading tracks, camouflaging our true behavior."

+- [Random User Agent](https://chrome.google.com/webstore/detail/random-user-agent/einpaelgookohagofgnnkcfjbkkgepnp?hl=en): a great [chrome extension](https://chrome.google.com/webstore/detail/random-user-agent/einpaelgookohagofgnnkcfjbkkgepnp?hl=en) that corrupts Google's device fingerprinting data return from GDPR requests.
+This works by randomising the fingerprinting statistics used to uniquely identify the platform being used.

 ## 4.2.
 Code Written